-(j) Unearned Revenue
+(1) Unearned Revenue

 The Authority recognizes revenue when earned.
 Amounts received in advance of the periods in which related services are rendered are recorded as a liability.
-Unearned revenue includes prepayment of tolls from New Jersey E-ZPass customers, prepayment of rent by companies for the use of the Authority's fiber optic lines and communication towers, advance rent paid by Live Nation Worldwide, Inc, Iris Buyer, LLC (formerly HMS) and Sunoco (see further discussion in notes 17 and 18), as well as advance payments by the Pennsylvania Turnpike Commission for its share of maintenance work on a jointly owned facility.
+Unearned revenue includes prepayment of tolls from New Jersey E-ZPass customers, prepayment of rent by companies for the use of the Authority's fiber optic lines and communication towers, advance rent paid by Live Nation Worldwide, Inc, as well as advance payments by the Pennsylvania Turnpike Commission for its share of maintenance work on a jointly owned facility.

-(k) Deferred Outflows and Deferred Inflows of Resources
+(m) Deferred Outflows and Deferred Inflows of Resources

 Deferred outflows of resources include deferred amount on refunding and derivative instruments, deferred amount relating to pensions, deferred amount relating to other postemployment benefit (OPEB), and change in fair value of hedging instruments.
-Deferred outflows of resources are a consumption of net position that is applicable to a future reporting period.
+Deferred outflows of resources represent a consumption of net assets that applies to future periods.

-Deferred inflows of resources include change in fair value of hedging derivatives, deferred amount relating to pensions and deferred amount relating to other postemployment benefit (OPEB).
-Deferred inflows of resources are an increase in net position that is applicable to a future reporting period.
+Deferred inflows of resources include change in fair value of hedging derivatives, deferred amounts relating to pensions, deferred amount relating to other postemployment benefit (OPEB), deferred amounts relating to leases, and deferred amounts relating to PPP's.
+Deferred inflows of resources represent an acquisition of net assets that applies to future periods.

 Change in fair value of hedging derivatives is resulting from the change due to deferred gain or loss and amortization of deferred gain or loss on interest rate swaps.
 Deferred amount on refunding is resulting from a loss in refinancing of debts due to a difference between the reacquisition price and the net carrying amount of the old debt and is amortized over the life of the related debt.
 Deferred outflows and deferred inflows of resources relating to pensions are reported for differences between expected or projected results compared to actual results related to the Authority's proportionate share in the cost sharing pension plan as well as changes in the Authority's proportion of the plan from the prior period.
 Deferred outflows of resources also include the portion of employer contributions subsequent to the measurement date.
 Deferred outflows and deferred inflows of resources related to OPEB are the result of differences between the actual and expected experience and the changes of assumptions which are not reflected in the current year's OPEB expense.
 Deferred outflows of resources relating to OPEB also include the payments of the retiree health benefits payments subsequent to the measurement date of the liability.
+Deferred inflows of resources relating to leases represent the recognition of the net present value of the lease receivable (note 2(h)).
+Deferred inflows of resources relating to PPP's represent the recognition of the net present value on PPP installments receivable and of the improvement costs of PPP assets constructed by the operator.

-(l) Net Position
+(n) Net Position